vmware-archive/pivot_pws_tutorial_rails/README.md

 To start the sponsorship process, fill out the form at <http://bit.ly/pws_sponsorship>.
 This allows the PWS PM to keep track of internal sponsorships.

-## Troubleshooting

-One useful resource when you're troubleshooting a failed push is [the official Cloud Foundry docs][troubleshoot-app-deploy-health].

 ## How to file a support ticket

 <http://support.run.pivotal.io/home> is a good place to start for PWS support.
 However, if you're in the San Francisco office, you might want to pay a visit to the PWS team on the fourth floor.

-## Further reading
+## Troubleshooting and Further Reading

+One useful resource when you're troubleshooting a failed push is [the official Cloud Foundry docs section on app deployment health][troubleshoot-app-deploy-health].

 <http://docs.cloudfoundry.org> is essential reading for anyone deploying to Cloud Foundry.
 Note especially the considerations listed in [App Design for the Cloud][cf-app-design-cloud].